OtherRealms/Shot-Manager-Guide/index.rst

 * **Generate Primary Layers**, a new View Layer will be created with the name of the newly made shot and associated as a Primary Layer
 * **Keep in range**, view timeline to playhead when choosing shots.
 * **Jump to First Frame**, place playhead at start of frame range when choosing shots.
 * **View layer default**, (On, Off, Primary Layer and None).
 The default state of View Layers if they have no saved state for the active shot.
 'On' will make all unsaved layers renderable by default with each shot change/trigger.
-'Off' will default to un-renderable, choose 'Off' to prevent unsaved view layers from rendering.'Primary Layer' will also switch all unsaved layers to un-renderable, except for the Shot's Primary Layer.
+'Off' will default to un-renderable, choose 'Off' to prevent unsaved view layers from rendering.
+'Primary Layer' will also switch all unsaved layers to un-renderable, except for the Shot's Primary Layer.
 'None' leaves the current states, no influence form the add-on.
 * **Seperator** , a custom seperator to add between filenames and frame suffix, default is '_'
 * **Path Type** , Absolute or relative output path creation.
-* **Limit Playhead** ,Don’t allow frame to be selected with mouse outside of frame range
+* **Limit Playhead** , Don't allow frame to be selected with mouse outside of frame range
-* **Shot Sequence Playback** ,Switch shots in sequence while playing animation.
+* **Shot Sequence Playback** , Switch shots in sequence while playing animation.
-* **Loop Sequence** ,After playing through each shot, loop back to the start.
+* **Loop Sequence** , After playing through each shot, loop back to the start.
-* **Sequence Scrubbing** ,Allow scrubbing through shots in sequence.
+* **Sequence Scrubbing** , Allow scrubbing through shots in sequence.
 Not compatible with 'Limit Playhead'
 * **Debug Mode** , For displaying extra debug messages in console